Theme conception and feature planning.

-A superhuman UAC soldier has been caught by demons and is left in a hell cage half-dead.
+A superhuman UAC soldier has been caught by demons and left inside a hell cage half-dead.
 He must gain back his powers, weapons, and find a way to escape back to Earth.

-On entering the Mars Facility, he accesses the AI VEGA, and with the AI’s help he finds a way to teleport back to Earth.
-He explores the facility to find the 2 cores required to bring the teleportation chamber online.
-On doing this, VEGA explains that he need access to open the chamber doors.
+On entering the Mars Facility, he accesses the AI VEGA, and with the AI’s help, he finds a way to teleport back to Earth.

 WHAT MAKES THE PROJECT UNIQUE?

 Doom: Blacksite is a survival FPS level made in the SnapMap editor, where the player roleplays a superhuman UAC soldier who is on a quest to escape from hell.

 The project was made as part of an 'intensive week' at our university.